zioncma/church-eduction-website/README.md

 # Church Education Website

-This project contains a few web pages for the Sunday school of Zion Alliance Church.
+This project is a education resource website for the Sunday school of Zion Alliance Church.

 ## Update the data